Eight Pieces Brocade

 1) Learning and practising the choreography.

-- Try to copy and mimic the movements as accurately as possible.
+- Try to copy and mimic the general shape of the movements.

 - Pay attention to the start of the movement, the key postures and the end of the movement.

-- Focus on lower body stability, keeping the upper body upright, aiming for accuracy in the hand postures, neat footwork and steps.
+- Focus on lower body stability, an upright spine, accurate hand postures, footwork and steps.

 2) Developing and refining the choreography.

-- Practise the choreography with attention on accuracy to the original form.
+- Practise the choreography looking to keep it as accurate to the original form as possible.

 - Develop ‘fang song’, a dynamic relaxed state with relaxation in the muscles and elasticity in the connective tissue.